ttsJavaScriptAppDevelopmentSummer16/classNotes/Lesson 15 - React Intro.md

 ## Exercise 1: Rendering a Simple Component
 Let's create our first component!

-1. Clone the boilerplate project from `git@github.com:ttsJavaScriptApps/webpack-boilerplate.git`
+1. Clone the boilerplate project from the repo we just created
 2. In index.jsx, create a component class called `MessageInput` that renders:
 	1. A text input called
 	2. A label for the text input (clicking it should focus the input)